-You’ve probably heard it a million times, but exercise can have a big impact on your mental state.
-And it doesn’t have to involve a vigorous gym session or 10-mile hike.
+You’ve probably heard it a million times, but exercise can have a significant, positive impact on your mental state.
+It doesn’t have to involve a vigorous gym session or a 10-mile hike.
 Even a 10-minute walk around the block can help calm a racing mind.

-Worrying is a natural instinct protects you from threatening situations by making you more vigilant.
+Worrying is a natural instinct that protects you from threatening situations by making you more vigilant.

 These are all healthy responses to concerns about your job security, says clinical psychologist Aimee Daramus, PsyD.

 So when does worrying become anxiety?
 Though it can be a fine line, when it comes to worrying, you’ll find that:

 - you’re able to redirect your attention to another topic or task